halostatue/fish-utils-core/README.md

 that returns true if the current command-line arguments do not include `add` or `remove`.

+This function is deprecated and will be removed in the next major version.
+(It was added for a fish plug-in that I did not finish creating.)

 ### \_\_complete_pos_eq

 A completion function that tests whether the current argument position is the